View Featured Offers >>

 Description Possible Causes Recommendation

-The BOND titration insert has lifted out of its carrier causing the BOND RX autostainer to malfunction and not complete the staining run.
-Aspirating probe cleaning cycle was not run after performing SignalStar assay on both Imaging Round 1 and Imaging Round 2.
-ALWAYS run an aspirating probe cleaning cycle after every SignalStar slide run.
+The BOND titration insert has lifted out of its carrier, causing the BOND RX autostainer to malfunction and not complete the staining run.
+The aspirating probe cleaning cycle was not run after performing the SignalStar assay on both Imaging Round 1 and Imaging Round 2.
+ALWAYS run an aspirating probe cleaning cycle after every SignalStar run.

 Contact your instrument provider for additional information and assistance.